 1. Huge sweeping landscapes and big skies

 Definitely worthy of being the first point on my reasons to visit Mongolia post.
-It will come as no surprise the landscapes in Mongolia are pretty epic.
-I don’t think any photo could actually do justice to just how vast the landscape is.
+It will come as no surprise the landscapes in Mongolia are pretty epic, a good enough reason alone to consider visiting Mongolia.
+No photo could actually do justice to just how vast the landscape is.
 Imagine being in the middle of nowhere, and not seeing anything other than rolling hills.
 Literally nothing.

-The landscape changes as you drive around the country, and even though there are hours and hours spent travelling, I would never ever have tired of the views.
+The landscape changes as you drive around the country, and even though there are hours and hours spent travelling, it is so hard to tire of these views.